rostock/geolotse/README.md

         deactivate

-1. Fill the databse with data (you can use the `examples/database_pgsql.sql` for testing)
+1. Fill the databse with data, either by applying the `examples/database_pgsql.sql` as a starting point and/or for testing or by filling the database from scratch with your own data – the [database](##database) section below might be helpful in either case
 1. Create a new empty *Apache Solr* core:

         /path/to/solr/bin/solr create -c geolotse